Careers

 Note:

-Reasonable Accommodation – hscale values diversity & belonging and is proud to be an Equal Employment Opportunity employer.
+Reasonable Accommodation – HSCALE values diversity & belonging and is proud to be an Equal Employment Opportunity employer.
 All individuals seeking employment at hscale are considered without regard to race, colour, religion, national origin, age, sex, marital status, ancestry, physical or mental disability, veteran status, gender identity, sexual orientation, or any other legally protected characteristic.

 We are committed to providing reasonable accommodations throughout the recruitment process for applicants with disabilities.
 If you need assistance, or an accommodation, please let your recruiter know once you are contacted about a role.

-Contact usHOW DO I APPLY?
+HOW DO I APPLY?

 Please send your application via email to recruitment@hscaledc.com.